oernster/3D-printing-info/guides/adhesion.md

 I'm a 3D printing guy and I am attempting to mix up some decent sticky fluid for bed adhesion for FDM printing with plastics such as PLA, ABS, ASA, PC, PETG.
 Now, I have a concoction of 100ml water, 50ml of 99.9% isopropyl alcohol and 10mg of polyvinyl pyrrolidone.
 PVP K90.
 I attempted to mix it all up but it is struggling to dissolve and makes a mess of solid inside the liquid.

-I did try heating it on my hob in a pyrex jug but my hob isn't working great so this might be the right solution.
+I did try heating it on my hob in a pyrex jug but my hob isn't working great so this might not be the right solution.
 My question really is this: assuming I can get my hob (oven top) to heat properly, will heat make it dissolve better or am I doing something incorrect here, please?

 Response: